hpi-schul-cloud/nuxt-client/docs/1-Tutorials/APIRequests.md

 ## Example for creating a service

-Let's say we want to make n user service for our feathers /news REST API.
+Let's say we want to make an user service for our feathers /news REST API.
 So we just create this file: `src/store/news.js`

 With this content: